12 Giving Tuesday Ideas to Help Nonprofits Crush Their 2020 Fundraising Goals

 - Say thank you.
 Once Giving Tuesday is over, don’t forget to express your gratitude to everyone who contributed, tell everyone whether you met or exceeded your giving goal, and provide a preview for what those donations will mean to your organization and the people it helps.

-For more ideas, see the Giving Tuesday social media toolkit, which includes a sample press release, campaign timeline, communication plan, and downloadable Giving Tuesday logos that you can adapt with your nonprofit’s branding.
+For more ideas, see the 2020 Giving Tuesday Complete Guide for Nonprofits, which includes a sample press release, campaign timeline, communication plan, and downloadable Giving Tuesday logos that you can adapt with your nonprofit’s branding.